dgc-network/Learning-Digitalcoin-from-the-Command-Line/10_2_Building_the_Structure_of_P2SH.md

 Creating the hexcode that is necessary to serialize a script is both a simple translation and something that is complex enough that it goes beyond any shell script that you're likely to write.
 This step is one of the main reasons that you need an API to create P2SH transactions.

-You create hexcode by stepping through your locking script and turning each element into one-byte hex command, possibly followed by additional data, per the guide at the [Digitalcoin Wiki Script page](https://en.digitalcoin.it/wiki/Script):
+You create hexcode by stepping through your locking script and turning each element into one-byte hex command, possibly followed by additional data, per the guide at the [Bitcoin Wiki Script page](https://en.bitcoin.it/wiki/Script):

 * Operators are translated to the matching byte for that opcode
 * The constants 1-16 are translated to opcodes 0x51 to 0x61 (OP_1 to OP_16)